 Turn off heat and skim any foam with a spoon.
 Ladle jam into prepared jars, leaving a quarter inch of head space.
 Wipe the rims of the jar lids with a clean kitchen or paper towel and seal.

 Place the sealed jars back into the canning kettle.
-When all jars are added, make sure that the water level clears the jar lids by at least one inch.
+When all jars are added, make sure that the water level clears the jar lids by at least 1 inch.
 Add more water if necessary, and, over high heat, bring the water back up to a boil.
-Once the water boils, set a timer for ten minutes.
+Once the water boils, set a timer for 10 minutes.

-After ten minutes, turn off heat, and allow jars to sit in water for five additional minutes.
+After 10 minutes, turn off heat, and allow jars to sit in water for 5 additional minutes.
 Then, using a jar lifter, remove the jars to a cooling rack.

 Once jars have reached room temperature, remove rings and test that all lids have sealed properly.
 If any have not sealed, store them in the refrigerator.
 Label and store sealed jars in a cool place out of direct sunlight.